Jugger-Copenhagen/homepage/content/en/homepage/joining.md

 {{< gcal >}}

 ### Traveling with us
-We also regularly travel as {{ skøll red }} to tournaments in Germany, Sweden, and elsewhere.
+We also regularly travel as **skøll** to tournaments in Germany, Sweden, and elsewhere.
 Check out [some of our travel plans](https://juggercph.notion.site/Tournament-Plans-b9adb6d7f64d43b1ad6695d043619718), [sign up to come along](https://forms.gle/2Q4bj4hBneLnrxtBA), and don't forget to [order a jersey](https://tinyurl.com/skolljersey)!